james2mid/syfol/README.md

 Syfol is a script that allows any Twitter user to gain followers by temporarily following others.

 ## Features
-* Follows users posting tweets matching specified search criteria
+- [x] Follows users posting tweets matching specified search criteria
+- [x] Adheres to Twitter's rate limiting
-* Skips any users that have been followed before
+- [x] Skips any users that have been followed before
-* Permits configurable limits, see under config
+- [x] Configurable limits, see config
-* Never crashes, all exceptions caught
+- [x] Never crashes, all exceptions caught
-* Adheres to Twitter's rate limiting
+- [ ] Distribute (un)follows over time for a better relationship with Twitter's rate limiting AI
+- [ ] Automatically retrieve new access tokens on expiry
+- [ ] Slack integration (status updates, work done, change params)
+- [ ] Fully-managed cloud service for the less technical

 ## Usage
 Syfol can be used as a NPM package but is designed primarily to be used as a script.
 See NPM usage below.